kriss-chorus/nx-sandbox/docs/02-demo-client-experiences.md

 - Enforce export entitlement server-side; other differences are UI-driven
 - Reuse ActivitySettings, UserActivityGrid, UserCard and compose features around them

-## Work Log
-- Use this section for quick timestamps and changes as you implement.

 ### Recent Issues and Solutions

 **Issue: Tilt Port Conflict**